juanjo23/patrones/Readme.md

 $ pip install -r requirements.txt
 ```

-Install (if you don't have any yet) a mysql database, and then execute the command:
+Install a mysql database, and then create the database patrones:

 ```sh
 create database patrones;
 ```

-Run the sentences in the file 'patrones.sql'
+Run the sentences in the file **'patrones.sql'**

 Sincroniza la base de datos: